Netflix/conductor-community/README.md

 The core conductor project contains implementations tested and supported by Netflix, while this repository will contain all the modules contributed by community.

-### Who is responsible for maintaining this repository?
-Netflix in collaboration with the team at Orkes (https://orkes.io/) will continue to maintain this repository.

 ## Repository Structure and Published Artifcats
 Binaries are available from [Netflix OSS Maven](https://artifacts.netflix.net/netflixoss/com/netflix/conductor/) repository, or the [Maven Central Repository](https://search.maven.org/search?q=g:com.netflix.conductor).